-In just one week, Annabelle had drawn together a core team for her new not-for-profit charitable organisation – Rona Scrubs.
+In just one week, Annabelle had drawn together a core team for her new not-for-profit charitable organization – Rona Scrubs.
 Their mission was simple: bring together volunteers at home, likely bored and wanting to help, who could sew scrubs for essential workers in need.

 What began as a small circle of friends trying to help their loved ones and local communities soon gathered speed with thousands of Australians reaching out eager to make and distribute scrubs for workers on the frontline.
-Fabric partners were also clamoring to jump on board including Spotlight and Young Apparel who each donated over 10,000 metres of fabric.
+Fabric partners were also clamoring to jump on board including Spotlight and Young Apparel who each donated over 10,000 meters of fabric.
 According to Annabelle, it got “very big, very, very quickly.”

 Because of how fast word was spreading, the team acted quickly.
 In order to cater to a national audience, the team came up with a system in which orders were dictated by a nominated volunteer called an archangel (distributor) who would manage angels (volunteer) and orders within a consigned government council area.

 According to Annabelle, this was to stop volunteers from unnecessary, risky (subjective only)travel and to focus aid on essential workers within an archangel’s local area.
 Not only would archangels help volunteers get what they need to make their scrubs, they’re also tasked with organizing delivery including posting boxes or in some cases, contactless delivery right to the door of a hero (essential worker).

 Because of how iterative the process was in first establishing Rona Scrubs, some problems arose including that of sizing.
 While they started out with an overly large scrub pattern to ensure inclusivity in sizing, this changed considerably as they moved towards more specific sizing.
 This led to confusion about which sizes were then meant for each order.